 We have and will continue to have collaborations with a limited number of companies.
 As a result, our financial performance depends on the efforts and overall success of these companies.
 The failure of any one of our collaborative partners to perform its obligations under its agreement with us, including making any royalty, milestone or other payments to us, could have a material adverse effect on our financial condition.
 Further, any material reduction by any one of our collaborative partners in its level of commitment of resources, funding, personnel, and interest in continued development under its agreement with us could have a material adverse effect on our financial condition.
-Further, any material reduction by any one of our collaborative partners in its level of commitment of resources, funding, personnel, and interest in continued development under its agreement with us could have a material adverse effect on our financial condition.
-Also, if consolidation trends in the healthcare industry continue, the number of our potential collaborators could decrease, which could have an adverse impact on our development efforts.
+Further, any material reduction by any one of our collaborators could decrease, which could have an adverse impact on our development efforts.
 If a present or future collaborator of ours were to be involved in a business combination, their continued pursuit and emphasis on our product development program could be delayed, diminished or terminated.
-For example, our collaborative agreement with British Biotech was terminated in January 2004, after British Biotech merged with Vernalis.
-Vernalis elected to relinquish its rights to develop and commercialize huN901-DM1, the product candidate subject to the collaborative agreement.
-In addition, in February 2005, Boehringer Ingelheim discontinued development of bivatuzumab mertansine.
-Under the 2001 agreement, Boehringer Ingelheim retained its right to use ImmunoGen's DM1 TAP technology and has exercised its right to create an anticancer compound to a different antigen target.
+For example, in February 2005, Boehringer Ingelheim discontinued development of bivatuzumab mertansine.
+Under our 2001 agreement with them, Boehringer Ingelheim retained its right to use ImmunoGen's DM1 TAP technology and has exercised its right to create an anticancer compound to a different antigen target.
+In addition, in January 2006, Millennium announced that it had decided not to continue development of its MLN2704 compound.